AU-Landing-Project/views_counter/README.md

-Views-Counter-1.8.x
+Views Counter
 ===================

-Log number of views per user on various entities for Elgg 1.8
+Log number of views per user on various entities for Elgg